Smilovice (Frýdek-Místek District): Geography

-Smilovice lies in the historical region of Cieszyn Silesia.
-The municipality is located mostly in the Moravian-Silesian Foothills, the southwestern part extends into the Moravian-Silesian Beskids.
-The Ropičanka stream flows through the municipality.
+Smilovice is located about 15 km east of Frýdek-Místek and 25 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
+It lies mostly in the Moravian-Silesian Foothills, but the southwestern part extends into the Moravian-Silesian Beskids and lies within the Beskydy Protected Landscape Area.
+The highest point is at 716 m above sea level.
+The Ropičanka Stream flows through the municipality.

 History

 The first written mention of Smilovice is from 1448.
 It belonged then to the Duchy of Teschen.
 František Smyl helped to settle the village and brought mainly Romanian Vlachs.
 For these services, Smyl was promoted to squire and became mayor of Cieszyn.
-The settlers subsisted on agriculture, pastoralism and mountain farming.
-In 1603, Adam Wenceslaus, Duke of Cieszyn sold Smilovice to Hanibal of Brno.
+The settlers subsisted in agriculture, pastoralism, and mountain farming.
+In 1603, Duke Adam Wenceslaus sold Smilovice to Hanibal of Brno.
 Then the village often changed owners.
 In 1644, the territory where the Řeka community was founded separated from Smilovice.

-After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
+After the Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Cieszyn.
 According to the censuses conducted in 1880–1910 the population of the municipality dropped from 684 in 1880 to 651 in 1910 with a majority being native Polish-speakers (dropping from 99% in 1880 to 96% in 1910) accompanied by a small Czech-speaking minority (at most 15 or 2.3% in 1910) and German-speaking (at most 11 or 1.7% in 1910).
-In terms of religion in 1910 the majority were Protestants (83.5%), followed by Roman Catholics (14.4%), Jews (9 or 1.4%) and 4 people adhering to another faiths.
+In terms of religion in 1910 the majority were Protestants (83.5%), followed by Roman Catholics (14.4%), Jews (9 or 1.4%) and 4 people adhering to another faith.

-After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+After World War I, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

 From 1980 to 1990, Smilovice was an administrative part of Hnojník.
 Since 1990, it has been a separate municipality.